dmonaldo/forth-interpreter/README.md

 - `variable` - store a variable in memory
 - `constant` - store an immutable variable in memory

+### Other
+- Improve error handling to prevent crashes when user enters an invalid sequence of words

 ## Contributing
 Pull requests are welcome.
 Please make sure tests pass before submitting a PR.